Eltham is one of the three major town centres in the Royal Borough, along with Greenwich and Woolwich.

 High Street public realm

-Eltham High Street is currently undergoing a £6.6m improvement scheme as part of the Council's regeneration masterplan for the town centre.
-Work started in February 2016.
-The scheme is primarily funded by Transport for London.
-It includes:
+Eltham High Street recently underwent a major £6.6m improvement scheme as part of the Council's regeneration masterplan for the town centre.
+Work started in February 2016 and the majority of work, with the exception of a small area around the new cinema, has been completed for over a year.
+The scheme, primarily funded by Transport for London, has rejuvenated the public spaces and aimed to support the long term vitality of the high street through:

 - introduction of a 20mph speed limit